Cyclic Objects from Surfaces: Related work

-Another relevant category in quantum topology is that of connected $3$-cobordisms, further denoted as \conncob, which first appeared in \cite{kerler}, which was studied over the last three decades, notably in \cite{kerler2, habiro, asaeda, bobtcheva-piergallini}, and most recently in \cite{beliakova-derenzi}.
-For each $g\in \N$, fix a compact connected oriented genus $g$-surface $\Sigma_{g,1}$ with one boundary component.
-The objects of {\conncob} are surfaces~$\Sigma_{g,1}$ for each~$g\in \N$.
-A morphism~$\Sigma_{g,1} \to \Sigma_{h,1}$ is given by the connected cobordism from~$\Sigma_{g,1}$ to $\Sigma_{h,1}$.
-In contrast to the category~$\Cob_3$ which is recalled in Section~\ref{sect-cob3} and used throughout the paper, the category {\conncob} is a braided monoidal category, the monoidal product on objects is given by connected sum of surfaces, on morphisms it is given by connected sum of cobordisms, the and the unit object is $\Sigma_{0,1}$.
+Another relevant category is that of connected $3$-cobordisms, further denoted as $\conncob$, which first appeared in \cite{kerler}, which was studied over the last three decades, notably in \cite{asaeda, bobtcheva-piergallini, Ha, kerler2}, and most recently in \cite{beliakova-derenzi}.
+For each $g\in \N$, fix a compact connected oriented surface $\Sigma_{g,1}$ of genus~$g$ and with one boundary component.
+The objects of~$\conncob$ are surfaces~$\Sigma_{g,1}$ for each~$g\in \N$.
+A morphism~$\Sigma_{g,1} \to \Sigma_{h,1}$ is given by the connected cobordism from~$\Sigma_{g,1}$ to~$\Sigma_{h,1}$.
+In contrast to the category~$\textbf{3}\Cob_0$ which is recalled in Section~\ref{sect-cob3} and used throughout the paper, the category~$\conncob$ is a non-symmetric braided monoidal category, the monoidal product on objects is given by the connected sum of surfaces, on morphisms it is given by the connected sum of cobordisms and the unit object is $\Sigma_{0,1}$.

+It is a result of Crane and Yetter \cite{Crane-Yetter}, that the one-holed torus $\Sigma_{1,1}$ has a structure of a Hopf algebra in ${\conncob}$.
+By the general construction from Section~\ref{parastuff}, one can organize the family of surfaces